tspires/sputils/README.md

 # sputils
-A utility library for spires!
+A node utility library for spires!